 Q. I have an exempt employee who only worked one day this week, but claims he needs to be paid for the whole week.
 Is that right?

 A. Quite possibly.
-Under the Fair Labor Standards Act (FLSA), most exempt employees need to be paid their regular salary each pay period, regardless of the number of hours they put in.
+Under the FLSA, most exempt employees need to be paid their regular salary each pay period, regardless of the number of hours they put in.
 However, there are some circumstances in which an exempt employee's salary may be reduced.

 Under the FLSA, deductions from exempt employee pay are generally permissible in the following situations: